RSSchermer/ember-spinner-button/README.md

 The following properties should be set:

 * `isSpinning`: a boolean value indicating whether or not the button is currently spinning.
-* `action`: the action that will be send when the button is clicked while not currently spinning.
+* `onclick`: the action that will be called when the button is clicked while not currently spinning.

 The following properties can be set to customize the button: